Ja'far al-Sadiq: Imamate

 Ja'far al-Sadiq was about thirty-seven when his father, al-Bāqir, died after designating him as the next Shīʿīte Imam.
 He held the Imamate for at least twenty-eight years.
-His Imamate coincided with a crucial period in the history of Islam, as he witnessed both the overthrow of the Umayyad Caliphate by the Abbasids in the mid-8th century (661–750) and later the Abbasids' prosecution of their former Shiite allies against the Umayyads.
+His Imamate coincided with a crucial period in the history of Islam, as he witnessed both the overthrow of the Umayyad Caliphate by the Abbasids in the mid-8th century (661–750) and later the Abbasids' prosecution of their former Shia allies against the Umayyads.
 The leadership of the early Shia community was also disputed among its different factions.
 In this period, the various Alid uprisings against the Umayyads and later the Abbasids gained considerable support among the Shia.
-Among the leaders of these movements were Zayd ibn Ali (al-Sadiq's uncle), Yahya bin Zayd (al-Sadiq's cousin), Muhammad al-Nafs al-Zakiyya and his brother (al-Sadiq's nephews).
+Among the leaders of these movements were Zayd ibn Ali (al-Sadiq's uncle), Yahya ibn Zayd (al-Sadiq's cousin), Muhammad al-Nafs al-Zakiyya and his brother (al-Sadiq's nephews).
 These claimants saw the imamate and caliphate as inseparable for establishing the rule of justice, according to Jafri.
 In particular, Zayd ibn Ali argued that the imamate could belong to any descendant of Hasan ibn Ali or Husayn ibn Ali who is learned, pious, and revolts against the tyrants of his time.
 In contrast, similar to his father and his grandfather, al-Sadiq adopted a quiescent attitude and kept aloof from politics.
 He viewed the imamate and caliphate as separate institutions until such time that God would make the Imam victorious.
 This Imam, who must be a descendant of Muhammad through Ali and Fatima, derives his exclusive authority not from political claims but from nass (divinely inspired designation by the previous Imam) and he also inherits the special knowledge (ilm) which qualifies him for the position.
 Al-Sadiq did not originate this theory of imamate, which was already adopted by his predecessors, Zayn al-Abidin and al-Baqir.
 Rather, al-Sadiq leveraged the sudden climate of political instability to freely propagate and elaborate the Shia teachings, including the theory of imamate.
 (Note: Sunni sources, however, claim that doctrines such as imamate were formulated many years after al-Sadiq and wrongly ascribed to him.)